theirish81/redplant/doc/prometheus.md

 # Prometheus support
-Support for prometheus metrics is still in its infancy, but will grow.
+Support for Prometheus metrics is evolving and not yet to its final state.

 ## General configuration
 In the main config file, add the following object: